Bridging Continents: From Asia to Australia, fueling growth through inbound investment

 For Australian businesses, it opens opportunities for partnerships and competitive advantages.
 For policymakers, it enables informed decision-making and regulatory adjustments to attract more foreign investment.

-The Series begins by highlighting the inbound investment activities of five prominent Asian economies with significant investment footprints in Australia—India, Singapore, Korea, Malaysia and the UAE—whose contributions to the growth and enrichment of the Australian economy merit greater recognition.
+The Series highlights the inbound investment activities of key Asian economies that have established substantial investment footprints across various industry sectors in Australia over the past decade to the present.
+These economies—Japan, China, India, Singapore, Korea, Malaysia, and the UAE—have made significant contributions to the growth and enrichment of the Australian economy, warranting greater recognition.

 Ranking of the inbound investments from Asia (A$; 2023)